DPTPhatUS/Vietnamese-RAG/README.md

 2. Make sure [Ollama](https://ollama.com/) is running locally with an evaluator chat model **and** an embedding model available to the Ollama LangChain integrations (defaults: `qwen3:8b` for chat, `nomic-embed-text` for embeddings).
 Pull both via `ollama pull <model>` before running the eval command.

-3. Score the QA logs with Ragas, which writes a single CSV containing every metric row (use `--limit` for smoke tests or override the Ollama parameters as needed):
+3. Score the QA logs with Ragas, which writes a single CSV containing every metric row (combine `--start` and `--limit` as needed or override the Ollama parameters):

 	```bash
 	python main.py eval \